Sponsored Programs Guidelines & Procedures

-The primary mission of the Office of Research and Sponsored Programs is to provide support for externally funded faculty research and sponsored programs including grants, contracts, and cooperative arrangements.
-The Office of Research and Sponsored Programs is responsible for Academic Affairs grants and contracts (initiated by or to be managed by faculty, academic departments, colleges and department or college institutes).
+The primary mission of Research and Sponsored Programs is to provide support for externally funded faculty research and sponsored programs including grants, contracts, and cooperative arrangements.
+Research and Sponsored Programs is responsible for Academic Affairs grants and contracts (initiated by or to be managed by faculty, academic departments, colleges and department or college institutes).
 Responsibilities also include pre-award and post-award activities assisting faculty in developing program ideas, identifying sources of funding, and following guidelines for policies related to submission and implementation.
-In addition, the Office of Research and Sponsored Programs is responsible for submitting proposals (including online submissions).
+In addition, Research and Sponsored Programs is responsible for submitting proposals (including online submissions).
 This includes reviewing, editing and clearing all aspects of proposals before submission.

-Any faculty member, chair or dean should contact Office of Research and Sponsored Programs to initiate discussions for external funding at 961-4778.
+Any faculty member, chair or dean should contact Research and Sponsored Programs to initiate discussions for external funding at 570-961-4778.
 Requests for assistance are addressed promptly.

 The term "sponsored project" refers to a financial award (grant, contract, or cooperative agreement) from a sponsor to conduct specified research, training, or service projects.
 Sponsors can be state or federal agencies, foundations, nonprofit groups, or private enterprises such as business and industry.
 Sponsored projects may have any one of the following characteristics: